 The Bel Air Downtown Alliance, in partnership with The Town of Bel Air, created a project called Bel Air on the Move.
 The goal of the project is to install multiple bike racks at designated spots as indicated in the 2013 Bicycle and Pedestrian Plan.

 The initial phase of Bel Air on the Move began with the installation of 7 bike racks placed throughout Downtown Bel Air.
 The initial phase of bike racks can be found at:

 - 220 S Main Street – Harford County Government Building

 - 6 S Bond Street – Mary E. Risteau State Office Building

 - 39 N Hickory Avenue – Town Hall

 - 126 S Main Street – Near Charm City Run

 - Corner of Lee Street and Main Street

 - 37 N Main Street – The Bel Air Armory

-The second phase of Bike Bel Air will continue with a sculptural bike rack located at the center of downtown.
+The second phase of Hike and Bike Bel Air will continue with a sculptural bike rack located at the center of downtown.
 In addition to a sculptural bike rack, The Dresher Foundation has generously donated funds to install another seven bike racks in downtown Bel Air.